diqidoq/playa/README.md

 ## Credits

-This shell application has been developed and tested by @diqidoq under Debian 9 and bash shell v.
-4.3.
+This shell application has been developed by @diqidoq under Debian 9 and bash shell v.
+4.3 and tested by a small group of Bash enthusiast.
 Special thanks goes to the supporters and contributors [ocbtec](https://github.com/ocbtec), [geirha](https://github.com/geirha), @llua, @izabera, [konsolebox](https://github.com/konsolebox) and many more from #bash IRC.

 ## Alternatives